nursix/eden-asp/docs/source/intro/basics.rst

 .. note::

-   Responding to HTTP requests is Eden ASP's fundamental mode of operation.
+   Responding to HTTP requests is Eden's fundamental mode of operation.

 Web2Py and PyDAL
 ----------------

-Eden ASP builds on the **web2py** web application framework, which consists of three basic components: a *HTTP server*, the *application runner* and various libraries, and a *database abstraction layer*.
+Eden builds on the **web2py** web application framework, which consists of three basic components: a *HTTP server*, the *application runner* and various libraries, and a *database abstraction layer*.